Turn up the volume: Listening to phase transitions in hot dark sectors: General formalism

 The emission of GWs in a first-order phase transition is a result of the collision of bubbles in which $\phi$ already obtained its new vev.
 Additional contributions to the GW spectrum come from the excitation of the primordial plasma during the collision of bubbles in the form of sound waves and magnetohydrodynamic turbulence.
 The GW spectrum at its emission $\Omega_\text{GW}^\text{em}(f)$ can be calculated as described in eq.~(19) in Ref.~\cite{Breitbach2019}.

-The quantity $\alpha$ is a measure of the strength of the first-order phase transition.
-It is proportional to the latent heat released in the phase transition,\footnote{Recent studies have shown that a slightly better approximation is obtained when using the trace of the energy-momentum tensor instead of the latent heat~\cite{Giese:2020rtr}.
-We use the latent heat here to facilitate comparison with previous analyses.} that is
+The quantity $\alpha$ is a measure of the strength of a first-order phase transition.
+It is proportional to the amount of energy and pressure liberated in the phase transition, which can be characterized by the difference $\Delta \theta$ of the trace of the energy momentum tensor between the broken and unbroken phase \cite{Caprini2019}, that is